GSA/fedramp-automation/src/validations/constraints/README.md

 ## 3.4.
 Upgrading OSCAL CLI
 To upgrade OSCAL CLI to a newer version
 1. Go to [https://github.com/metaschema-framework/oscal-cli/releases](https://github.com/metaschema-framework/oscal-cli/releases).
+2. Under the latest release, click **Download**.
-2. Download the latest ZIP archive.
+3. Download the ZIP archive.
-3. Delete everything in the following directory:
+4. Delete everything in the following directory:
    `<shell-root>/opt/oscal-cli`
-4. Extract the downloaded archive into the empty **oscl-cli** directory.
+5. To extract the downloaded ZIP archive into the empty **oscal-cli** directory, run the following command:
+   `$ unzip <oscal-cli-zip-file> -d /opt/oscal-cli`
-5. Open the terminal.
+6. Open the terminal.
-6. To verify that OSCAL CLI is working correctly
+7. To verify that OSCAL CLI is working correctly
    a.
 Run the following command:
       `$ oscal-cli --help`
    b.
 Verify that the command returns OSCAL CLI help.